Systems change

 We find and respond to opportunities for change at an overall system level, to ensure a better future for all Australian children.

-What makes our Systems Change approach unique compared to pure advocacy, research or policy work is how we consider the entire early education system to understand how it intersects with our broader society; learn where the best opportunities are to optimise outcomes; and find appropriate, feasible solutions that deliver the most benefits to children, families, employers and our economy.
+What makes our Systems Change approach unique compared to advocacy, research or policy work is how we consider the entire early education system to understand how it intersects with our broader society, learn where the best opportunities are to optimise outcomes; and find appropriate, feasible solutions that deliver the most benefits to children, families, employers, and our economy.

 Defining Systems Change

-The Front Project’s strategic approach is geared towards working on the ‘six conditions of systems change’ that hold problems in place, as described by John Kania, Mark Kramer, and Peter Senge in their seminal work, The Water of Systems Change:
+The Front Project’s strategic approach works on the ‘six conditions of systems change’ which hold problems in place, as described by John Kania, Mark Kramer, and Peter Senge in their seminal work, The Water of Systems Change.

 Image